 In this website section we feature not just modern day images of the villages, but also a selection of vintage photographs like the hand tinted image of Railway Street in Slingsby shown above, to help bring the parish’s rich local history to life.

-Currently we have six galleries available to view.
+Currently we have seven galleries available to view.

 - Slingsby – May 2009

 The website loves to receive images taken around the parish.
 The photos can be submitted, by locals and visitors alike, to be displayed on the website.

 If you have an old or new photograph you’d like to share, you can send it to [email protected] .
 Along with your photograph, it would be useful to include some details about where the photograph was taken, when, etc. All copyrights remain with the photographer who will get a image credit on the website.

 Please note that by sending the photograph to us, you are allowing the website team to publish it on the website and related Facebook and Twitter pages.

 The Slingsby, South Holme and Fryton Flickr Page

 A Flickr page dedicated to archiving photographs documenting the people, the villages, the landscape, and life in general around the parish of Slingsby, South Holme and Fryton.
 To visit the Slingsby Village Flickr page go to www.flickr.com/photos/slingsby_village

 As well as old photographs or negatives shot in the parish, contemporary photography submissions are also welcome.